Buff coat: Use

 The coat provided some protection against cuts by swords and other edged weapons; however the buff coat was ineffective against thrusts; it was also ineffective as a protection from firearms, possibly excepting spent bullets.
 The buff coat was often worn under the plate armour cuirass, where it helped to cushion the wearer from chafing or bruising by the armour's edges.
 It was also worn on its own, as the buff coat was much more comfortable to wear for long periods of time than the cuirass.
 The finest quality buff coats were expensive, often much more so than the munition armour cuirasses typically issued to common soldiers, which may account for their widespread association with officers and other men of greater than average wealth.

-The buff coat was used in place of armour by some soldiers during the Thirty Years' War and the English Civil War.
+The buff coat was used extensively during the Thirty Years' War and the English Civil War.
 Together with the lobster-tailed pot helmet and cuirass it formed the basis of the equipment of the harquebusier, the typical form of European cavalryman of the 17th century.
 Although worn by some foot soldiers, in battle it was mainly restricted to use by affluent cavalry troops.
 Buff coats were issued to a minority of musketeers in the pike and shot formations to give them some protection during hand-to-hand combat.
 The buff coat was also worn by civilians requiring a protective and durable garment, such as huntsmen and men travelling on horseback.